 In the past 50 days, Ian has experienced more “firsts” than most people do in a lifetime.
 During this entire time, Ian has exhibited incredible resilience and courage.
 However, it is his JOY for life that truly amazes me.
 It is his JOY that gives me the energy and strength to cherish every moment of this totally exhausting journey.

-Hope you feel the exhausting JOY of the season found in the ordinary moments!
+Hope you feel the exhausting JOY of the season find JOY in the ordinary moments!